bmheenan/goerr/README.md

     try sum = fmt.Sprintf("%d", strconv.Atoi(a)? + strconv.Atoi(b)?)
     ```

-Why even have the `?` then?
-We could simply allow abandonable statements to include expressions that drop the final (error) return value silently.
-However, one of go's strengths is forcing thought around error handling.
-The programmer must still think about each case and decide whether they want to handle an error explictly or simply return (and possibly wrap) the error.
-If a programmer forgets that a function may return an error, we want the complier to remind them.

 ## Handling errors through `defer`

 In the spirit of changing as little as necessary, not much has changed here over the original proposal.